 Best Possible Future: A Story

-During their next one-on-one meeting, Chris said she had a request for Juan.
+During their next one-on-one meeting, Chris said she had a request for Adam.
 She wanted him to write down his best possible future for three years from now at work.
 It didn’t need to be a SMARTEST goal, just a vision.
 Not a fantasy — but a description of what work would be like if everything had gone as well as possible.

-Juan’s Best Possible Future
+Adam’s Best Possible Future

 The app project went very well.
 Despite many tech and people challenges, it shipped on time (and on budget) to rave reviews.
 I got promoted from Technical Lead to Project Manager for the next major project: an app for sports fans like me!